GeekinaCave/better_ore_icons/README.md

-# better_ore_icons
+# My_own_pollution
-Because this is still not a thing for some reason...
+an alternative version for the sprite of pollution in the map game.